mslhii/FBTextOnly/README.md

 # FBTextOnly
 Adaptation from Twitter SMS only project to Facebook.
-But built from the ground up again.
+But built from the ground up again, UI and everything

 WIP, slow progress.